libretro/docs/docs/library/fbneo.md

 ### Step 2: Gathering the ingredients

-It mostly consist of latest dumps available for MAME.
+It mostly consists of latest dumps available for MAME.
-The other romsets are usually a mix of hacks and homebrews, most of them are based on HBMAME romsets.
+The other romsets are usually a mix of hacks and homebrews, most of them can be found in HBMAME dumps.

 ### Step 3: Building the romsets

-Refer to [Validating, Rebuilding, and Filtering ROM Collections](https://github.com/RetroPie/RetroPie-Setup/wiki/Validating,-Rebuilding,-and-Filtering-ROM-Collections) for details on how to configure ClrMamePro to use your sources as "rebuild" folders.
+Refer to a [clrmamepro tutorial](https://docs.libretro.com/guides/arcade-getting-started/#optional--clrmamepro-tutorial) for details on how to configure ClrMamePro to use your sources as "rebuild" folders.

 ## Features